pedersen-fisheries-lab/sspm/paper/paper.md

 The key workflow steps are:

+* Discretization and aggregation of spatially structured observations into discrete patches, with a range of methods of discretization (random or custom sampling, Voronoi tessellation, or Delaunay triangulation).
 	1. Provided boundary data in the form of a shapefile is converted into a `sspm_boundary` object using `spm_as_boundary()` to define the boundary/region of interest.
 	2. The region within the boundary is discretized into patches with the `spm_discretize()` function, creating a `sspm_discrete_boundary` object.

+* Spatiotemporal smoothing of biomass and environmental predictors using GAMs.
 	3. The `spm_as_dataset()` function turns user-provided data frames of raw observations into `sspm_dataset` objects that explicitly track locations, data types, and aggregation scales for each input. `sspm` recognizes three types of data: **trawl** (i.e. biomass estimates from scientific surveys), **predictors**, and **catch** (i.e., harvest).
 	4. The `spm_smooth()` function use spatiotemporal GAMs to smooth the biomass and predictor data, based on the spatial structure from `sspm_discrete_boundary`.
 The user specifies a GAM formula with custom smooth terms.
 The output is another `sspm_dataset` object with a `smoothed_data` slot which contains the smoothed predictions for all patches.

+* Computation of surplus productivity based on biomass density and fishing effort.
 	5. The `spm_aggregate_catch()` function aggregates catch into patches and years and calculates patch-specific productivity for each year as the ratio of estimated biomass density plus catch from the next year divided by estimated biomass density of the current year.
 The result is returned as a `sspm_dataset`.
 	6. The `sspm()` function combines productivity and predictor datasets into a single dataset.
 Additionally, the user may create lagged versions of predictors with `spm_lag()` and split data into testing and training sets for model validation with `spm_split()` at this stage.

+* Fitting of SSPMs to productivity estimates with GAMs.
 	7. The `spm()` function is used to fit a SSPM model to the output of step 6, using a GAM model with custom syntax able to model a range of SSPMs.
 The output is an `sspm` object.

+* Visualization of results, and one-step-ahead projections of biomass for model validation and scenario-based predictions.
-8. Predictions from the fitted model can be obtained using the built-in `predict()` method.
-Plots can be generated with the `plot()` method.
+	8. Plots can be generated with the `plot()` method.
+Predictions from the fitted model can be obtained using the built-in `predict()` method, including confidence and prediction intervals

 ![The sspm workflow.
 Gray cylinders represent raw, unprocessed sources of data.
 Each blue diamond shape represents a function processing a raw input and validating it, or producing an intermediate package object, represented as a green object.
 Secondary objects like formulas, which must be created by the user, are represented by a purple document shape.
 Finally, outputs are represented by a red document shape.
 The steps of the workflow as described above are denoted by dotted lines and corresponding step number. \label{fig:workflow}](../man/figures/flowchart.png){width=90%}